 The Muses were originally nymphs and gods of the wilderness, and it is said that their numbers grew to twelve when they attended Mount Olympus.
 Their names are Clio, Erato, Euterpe, Melpomeni, Polymnia, Terpsichore, Thalia, Calliope (Muse of epic poetry), and Ourania (Muse of astronomy).

-In regards to music, they were credited with inventing the musical vibrations in Lyre and the seven chords of the Lyre.
+In regards to music, they were credited with inventing the musical vibrations in the Lyre and the seven chords of the Lyre.
 They were said to inspire individuals with their talents, which included the inspiration of poets and musicians.
 A famous example of this would be how they inspired Homer’s Iliad and Odyssey poems.

 Roman Mythology Gods of Music